Main information source:

 Other Lincoln Carnegie libraries included those of Havelock, University Place, and College View; all towns annexed to Lincoln in the 1930s.

-(L) Entire back, published by the Lincoln Book Store.
+(R, above) Card, with an entire back, was published by the Lincoln Book Store.

 However, the foliage in the summer photograph seriously obscures the entrance.